Krushil45/fitness-management/README.md

 ---
 ## ⚙️ How to Run the Project

-Install Backend Dependencies
+-Install Backend Dependencies

  cd backend
  npm install

 ---

-Start the Backend Server
+-Start the Backend Server

-node app.js
+ #node app.js/server.js

 ---

-Serve the Frontend
+-Serve the Frontend

-If you're using AngularJS without CLI:
+-If you're using AngularJS without CLI:

 cd frontend

-# Serve using a live server extension or any static server (e.g., http-server)
+-Serve using a live server extension or any static server (e.g., http-server)

 --
 Or if integrated with Express:

-# Backend should already serve frontend static files
+-Backend should already serve frontend static files

 ---